-Making these goat-cheese quesadillas is a fun spectator sport if you don’t mind guests in the kitchen.
-The grilled radicchio may be set aside for up to two hours at room temperature before you make the quesadillas.
+Making this goat cheese quesadillas recipe is a fun spectator sport if you don’t mind guests in the kitchen.
+The grilled radicchio may be set aside at room temperature for up to 2 hours before you make the quesadillas.
 The final cooking, however, should be done just before serving, so reserve this quesadilla recipe for a casual gathering.–Jennifer Oz LeRoy and Kay LeRoy

 Goat Cheese-Radicchio Quesadillas Recipe